Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Methodology

 \subsection{Model architecture}

 We modified a 3D DiT backbone from Wan2.1~\cite{wan2025} with local spatio-temporal attention, optimized for latent-space generation under strong video conditioning.
-Specifically, our modifications include: 1) restricting attention to be local in space but global in time, which enables high-resolution processing while capturing complex motion; 2) introducing nearest-neighbor temporal upsampling for improved LQ information preservation; and 3) injecting LQ video embeddings to the original VAE decoder better guide the VAE reconstruction.
-An overview of our model architecture is presented in Figure.~\ref{fig:arch}.
+Specifically, our modifications include: 1) restricting attention to be local in space but global in time, which enables high-resolution processing while capturing complex motion; 2) introducing nearest-neighbor temporal upsampling for improved LQ information preservation; and 3) injecting LQ video embeddings into the original VAE decoder to better guide the VAE reconstruction.
+An overview of our model architecture is presented in Figure~\ref{fig:arch}.

 \paragraph{Video conditioning} Recent studies have explored multiple strategies for conditioning DiT models on video inputs, including channel concatenation~\cite{wan2025}, cross-attention~\cite{ye2025stylemaster}, and in-context conditioning~\cite{cai2025videocanvas}, among others~\cite{hacohen2024ltx}.
 We adopt channel concatenation for its simplicity and the explicit spatio-temporal correspondence it preserves between low-frame-rate input and target high-frame-rate sequences, e.g., missing frames can be represented via zero padding~\cite{wan2025}.
 However, prior work~\cite{cai2025videocanvas} has demonstrated that off-the-shelf pretrained VAEs are not robust to such irregularly padded inputs, necessitating VAE retraining to address the induced distribution shift.
 To this end, we propose a simple alternative: \textit{nearest-neighbor temporal upsampling} combined with a binary mask that identifies positions corresponding to true observed frames.
 We encode the LQ video using the same VAE encoder as for HQ video, whereas the binary mask is encoded through simple nearest spatial downsampling and a pixel shuffle (time-to-channels) operator for temporal downsampling.
-We empirically demonstrate that these approaches preserve more LQ information than zero padding in Section~\ref{sec:abla}.
+By chunking this properly precomputed binary mask consistently with the output video and assigning the corresponding segment to each chunk, our model naturally extends to VFI at arbitrary and non-integer downsampling ratios.

 \paragraph{Local VAE encoding} To enable our method to scale to high-resolution videos, we adapt a \textit{spatial tiled VAE encoding} scheme that processes the video in overlapping spatial patches, significantly reducing memory overhead.
 In contrast to the spatial domain, we employ a \textit{temporal non-overlapping} strategy.
 The video is partitioned into fixed-length temporal chunks, and each chunk is encoded independently by the VAE.
 This design provides discrete latent units that are essential for our auto-regressive inference framework, as will be detailed in Section~\ref{sec:ar-training}.
 Empirically, we find that this non-overlap encoding introduces no discernible temporal incoherence, and the DiT model is able to learn the temporal continuity between the generated chunks.